Berkeley Computational Optimization Lab

 Welcome to Berkeley Computational Optimization Lab!

-Research activities at BCOL are concentrated predominantly on mathematical programming with discrete variables, commonly referred to as integer programming.
-Integer programming is a powerful and versatile modeling and algorithmic approach for optimization problems with discrete choices for the decision variables.
-These computationally challenging, non-convex optimization problems arise in diverse applications ranging from genetics to financial risk management, from fiber-optic network design to power generation and transmission.
+Research activities at BCOL are concentrated predominantly on mathematical optimization with discrete decision variables, referred to as integer optimization.
+Integer optimization is a powerful and versatile modeling and algorithmic approach for optimization problems with discrete choices for the decision variables.
+These computationally challenging, non-convex optimization problems arise in diverse applications ranging from understanding cancerous genetic mutations to machine learning, from network security to generation and transmission of electricity.

-We are in a very exciting period in integer programming research.
+We are in an exciting period in integer optimization research.
 Recent innovations in optimization theory and algorithms coupled with the advances in computer technology enable us to solve large-scale practical optimization problems that we could not have imagined attacking a decade ago.
-Researchers in our group develop cutting-edge theories and algorithms that push the limits of solving large-scale integer programs.
+Researchers in our group develop cutting-edge theories and algorithms that push the limits of solving large-scale integer optimization problems.

-Recent research projects of our group include risk-return optimization and utility maximization with binary decisions, conic integer programming, robust optimization, polyhedral cutting planes for mixed-integer programming, superadditive lifting techniques, optimization of logistics networks, polyhedral methods for lot sizing, network flow and design under uncertainty, and survivable telecom network design.
-Detailed information on the projects can be found in BCOL Research Reports page.
+Recent research projects of our group include sparse and smooth signal recovery, combinatorial optimization with risk, discrete utility maximization, conic integer programming, robust optimization, polyhedral cutting planes for mixed-integer programming, superadditive lifting techniques, optimization of logistics networks, polyhedral methods for lot sizing, network flow and design under uncertainty, and survivable network design.

 A few researcher positions at doctoral and postdoc levels are available.
 We are especially interested in applicants with training and/or prior research experience in polyhedral theory, conic optimization, integer programming, and network design.
 We welcome visiting scholars with similar interests.
 Please contact Professor Atamturk for further information.